Canadian Coast Guard vessel traffic services

 Legislated local authorities have also established movement restriction areas with their own safety regulations.
 These systems are monitored by our officers, who ensure vessel compliance.

-You must participate in our vessel traffic services program if your ship:
+You must participate in our vessel traffic services program, depending on location (please consult RAMN), if your ship:

 - measures 20 metres or more in length

-- the combined length of the ship and vessels or objects being towed or pushed is 45 metres or more in length
+- engaged in towing or pushing another vessel, if the combined gross tonnage of the vessel and the vessel being towed or pushed is 500 gross tonnage or more

 You don’t need to participate in the program if your vessel is a: